meetoseh/backend/docs/db/journal_entry_items.md

         parameters here.

   - `display_author (string, enum)`: one of

     - `"self"`: display as if the user wrote this content
     - `"other"`: display as if the system wrote this content

+  - `processing_block (optional, object)`: If None, no restrictions on processing are present for this item.
+If present, this object should be skipped for all automated processing (e.g., summarization, sentiment analysis, etc.).
+The object has the following fields:
+    - `reasons (array of string, enum)`: the reasons why processing is forbidden.
+Only unique items, not empty.
+The following values are allowed:
+      - `flagged`: OpenAI's moderation endpoint flagged the content as potentially harmful.
+      - `unchecked`: We haven't checked this content for moderation purposes yet.
+You can remove this flag by checking the content via OpenAI's moderation endpoint.

 - `created_at (real not null)`: unix timestamp when this entry was created.
 Note that this should not be used for ordering; use `entry_counter` instead.